 - Use of other substances at the same time

 The more dependent a person is, the more severe the symptoms of withdrawal.
-Delirium tremens, or DTs, makes alcohol withdrawal very dangerous.
-This doesn’t happen to everyone and it doesn’t necessarily happen right away, which is why alcohol withdrawal should be supervised.
+Delirium tremens, or DTs, make alcohol withdrawal very dangerous.
+This doesn’t happen to everyone, and it doesn’t necessarily happen right away, which is why alcohol withdrawal should be supervised.

 Symptoms and Complications of Alcohol Withdrawal

+It’s vital that individuals be monitored when they begin to experience alcohol withdrawal.
+Some of the symptoms can lead to serious health complications.
+With professionals present during medically supervised detox, individuals are better able to weather the process.
 Symptoms of alcohol withdrawal may appear as soon as six hours after the last drink, or they may take up to a day to start.
-There are three stages of severity for withdrawal from alcohol.
+There are three stages of severity for withdrawal from alcohol:

-Stage two is considered moderately severe and may include high blood pressure, high body temperature, irregular heartbeat, sweating, confusion and irritability.
+- Considered moderately severe, stage two may include high blood pressure, high body temperature, irregular heartbeat, sweating, confusion, and irritability.

-Stage three, or delirium tremens, is the most severe and may consist of hallucinations, seizures, fever, agitation and debilitating confusion.
-This stage happens to only about five percent of patients withdrawing from alcohol.
+- Delirium tremens during stage three is the most severe.
+For instance, it may consist of hallucinations, seizures, fever, agitation, and debilitating confusion.
+However, this stage happens to only about five percent of patients withdrawing from alcohol.
 DTs may not manifest until up to two days after alcohol fully leaves the bloodstream, which is one of the reasons they’re so dangerous.
 Patients may only experience mild withdrawal before a sudden onset of DTs.

-For those with a dependence, the best way to deal with alcohol withdrawal is through medical detox.
-Treatment for an alcohol addiction must start with detox.
-By attending a dedicated detox center like Serenity House Detox in Houston, Texas, you can not only safely withdraw from alcohol with medical supervision, but you can do so away from distractions and the threat of relapse.
+For those with a dependency to alcohol, the best way to deal with alcohol withdrawal is through medical detox.
+Treatment for alcohol addiction must start with detox.
+By attending a dedicated detox center like Serenity House Detox & Recovery in Houston, Texas, you can not only safely withdraw from alcohol with medical supervision, but you can do so away from distractions and the threat of relapse.

-At Serenity House, you can expect the following:
+At Serenity House Detox & Recovery, you can expect the following: